About Dr. Paul Ellis

-Why do I write?
-So that you may know that the gospel is 100% good news and that life without Jesus is like a frame without a picture.
+I write so that you may know that there is no bad news in the good news, and that life without Jesus is like a frame without a picture.

 Camilla is my first, best and last wife.
 We were married in 1999 and each year has been better than the last.
 We have four amazing kids.